Susumu Yokota

-Susumu Yokota (横田 進 Yokota Susumu, or ススム・ヨコタ Susumu Yokota; born 1960 or 1961 – March 27, 2015) was a Japanese composer.
+Susumu Yokota (横田 進 Yokota Susumu, or ススム・ヨコタ Susumu Yokota; born 22 April 1960 – 27 March 2015) was a Japanese record producer and composer.
 He released several albums under pseudonyms including Stevia, Ebi, and others.

-Yokota worked as an economist before beginning to work as a DJ and producer.
+Biography

 Yokota was well known in the English-speaking independent music scene for his albums of experimental ambient music, including albums like Acid Mt.
 Fuji and Sakura.
 He also had a long career as a house music DJ and released several highly regarded albums of house music.

+Before beginning his career as a DJ and producer, Yokota studied economics at university alongside graphic design.
+After an extended period of travelling in India, he returned to Tokyo to establish himself as a designer, with works ranging from interior design to book covers.

+Yokota's musical debut was a three-track EP titled Brainthump, released under the pseudonym TENSHIN alongside his friend Makoto on German label No Respect Records.
+Following this, his first solo record was released on German techno label Harthouse under the pseudonym Frankfurt-Tokyo-Connection.
+Yokota founded the label Skintone in 1998, named after the deep house night he organised in Ebisu, Tokyo.

 Death

 Susumu Yokota died on March 27, 2015, aged 54, after a long period of illness.